isbeorn/nina.docs/docs/tabs/framing.md

     * From left to right: Opacity of framing rectangle, constellation boundaries, constellation annotation, equatorial grid, annotate DSOs

 14. **Image**
-    * The image as downloaded from the survey, cache, skyatlas or  loaded file
+    * The image as downloaded from the sky survey, cache, Sky Atlas or provided by **From File**

 15. **Framing rectangle**
     * Depends on the camera and focal length parameters (5)